 On the other hand, beyond the premises of Fila 13, Lina Cruz and musician Philippe Noireaut, as a collective, create more intimate works, performed by themselves, and have also established stimulating collaborations with a great diversity of artists.

 Originally from Colombia, Cruz has been in the dance milieu since 1973.
 Her career as a dancer took off and developed mainly in Spain, with short but important periods spent in other European countries and in the United States.
 Cruz joined the Montreal eclectic dance scene in 1989, where she continues her research, receiving grants from Le Conseil des arts et des lettres du Québec, the Canada Council for the Arts and Le Conseil des arts de Montréal for the creation of several of her works.
-Her work has been presented in the province of Québec, in Canada, Mexico, Switzerland, France, New York and on tour in Spain.
+Her work has been presented nationally and internationally.